ember-learn/guides-source/guides/release/testing/different-types-of-tests.md

 - Rendering tests (previously known as integration tests)
 - Application tests (previously known as acceptance tests)

-Broadly speaking, these tests differ in two aspects.
-(1) Which parts of your app do they check for correctness?
-In other words, there are different types to help you separate testing concerns.
-(2) How fast can they run?
-After all, you want the tests to finish in a timely manner.
+Broadly speaking, these tests differ in two aspects:

+- Which parts of your app they check for correctness.
+Having different types of tests help separate testing concerns.
+- How fast they execute.

 Let's take a look at each type and when you might use one over another.